This post was written in partnership with Air Canada Vacations and the tourism board of the Czech Republic. As always, all opinions are my own.

 How to Spend 7 Days in Prague with Air Canada Vacations

-The Prague Your Way Package with Air Canada Vacations is 7 nights and 9 days (Day 1 and 9 are travel days).
+The Prague Air Canada Vacations package is 7 nights and 9 days (Day 1 and 9 are travel days).
 As mentioned earlier, some activities are included in this package but you will still have plenty of free time to explore on your own.
 Based on this package and my own experiences in Prague, here’s what I suggest.

 Travel day: overnight flight to Prague with Air Canada Rouge.
 Try to sleep so you can explore when you land!